Nada125/alx-zero_day/0x03-git/README.md

-My Starting to code today, so cool
+"My Starting to code today, so cool"